-- 2.21 As a member of the Kent Business Rates Pool, the council has the ability to retain more of the income from growth in business rates than it otherwise would.
-This is because the pool members who are charged a levy on business rates growth (district councils) are sheltered by the pool members who receive a top-up (major preceptors). - 2.22 Originally the Council held all income from business rates growth in reserve and committed it in the year following its receipt.
+- 2.21 As a member of the Kent Business Rates Pool, the council has had the ability to retain more of the income from growth in business rates than it otherwise would, but with government still receiving 50% of growth.
+In 2018/19, Kent and Medway authorities will form a 100% Business Rates Retention pilot, thus allowing them collectively to retain all business rates growth. - 2.22 Originally the Council held all income from business rates growth in reserve and committed it in the year following its receipt.
 In setting the 2016/17 budget the Council approved the use of the non-pool element of business rates growth, which is retained by the Council regardless of whether or not it is a member of the pool, into its base budget to maintain overall resource levels.
 An earmarked reserve holds the growth protected by membership of the pool.
 The reserve is used for specific projects that form part of the Council's economic development strategy, such as the Maidstone East development.